Ruth Bryan Owen

-In Congress, Ruth sponsored a bill to create a Cabinet-level Department of Home and Child and wrote legislation to create Everglades National Park.
+In Congress, Ruth sponsored a bill to create a cabinet-level agency, The Department of Home and Child, and wrote legislation to create Everglades National Park.
 She became the first woman to serve on the House Foreign Affairs Committee.

-In 1933, President Roosevelt appointed Ruth minister to Denmark, a diplomatic first for women.
+In 1933, President Roosevelt appointed Ms. Owen as minister to Denmark, a diplomatic first for women.
 In 1948, President Truman named her an alternate delegate to the U.N.
 General Assembly.

 Ruth Bryan Owen is a stellar example of the kind of difference Florida women can make as elected officials.
 And Ruth’s List was founded to elect more trailblazers like her to office in Florida.

 Will you stand with and honor this amazing woman?

 Help Ruth’s List Florida put more progressive Democratic women in office!